0/SpanishAcquisition/docs/user/general_concepts.rst

 .. note::

-   Resources linked to variables must be of the correct type: output variables can only be used with WO and RW resources; input variables can only be used with RO and RW resources.
+   Resources linked to variables must be of the correct type: output variables can only be used with writable resources; input variables can only be used with readable resources.

 Variables
 =========